04 Jul Nordic Walking your way to a healthier lifestyle

 ‘In addition to the daily guided Nordic Walks the participants indulged in other local activities and attractions.
 ‘We visited authentic working alpine dairies and museums, the more daring of us went on a high ropes garden, others enjoyed scrumptious afternoon coffee & cakes.
 We would be interested in going on a Walking holiday, where we stay in a campervan and walk different routes daily.
 If you do decide to start travelling around the country in a camper, be sure to check out One Sure Insurance for information on the benefits of ensuring a camper!

 This trip left all of us feeling completely rejuvenated and ‘on top of the world’ both in body and in mind’.

 Whether Nordic Walking is done to exercise or ‘just’ as an excuse to get to the Alps, it’s an enjoyable, social and over all very healthy activity to get into.
-What’s more, it is an activity that is accessible, affordable, kind to the body and makes you feel great – just watch out… it is also rather addictive!
+What’s more, it is an activity that is accessible, affordable, kind to the body and makes you feel great.
+All you need is a place to walk, poles and a lightweight backpack.
+Why not visit Arkadia Supply to find light, waterproof backpacks and get started with this new way of walking.
+Just watch out… it is also rather addictive!

 About the Author